keremciu/sketch-use-fontawesome/README.md

 # Dependencies

 1. You need to install fontawesome font to your os system.
 You can download from here: https://github.com/FortAwesome/Font-Awesome/raw/master/fonts/FontAwesome.otf

+# Problem

+It's not working with sketch beta.
+Because sketch beta is not supporting NSFont, I'll be fix it when it will be finished.

 # Usage